Old College Field

 Old College Field is an area on the campus of Michigan State University in East Lansing, Michigan.
 The school broke ground in 1900 to provide a place for the varsity baseball team to play.
 Today, the area includes facilities for baseball, soccer, and softball.
 It is located on a floodplain on the inside of a bend in the Red Cedar River.
 The "New Life for Old College Field" campaign, which began in 2006, was to enhance the sports programs which played on the Field.

 Baseball

 The land was originally purchased by the University for a field where the baseball team could play home games.
 The Aggies broke ground in 1900, and the first baseball game was played April 18, 1902 against Michigan.
 The baseball portion of the field was renamed John H. Kobs Field in 1969 in honor of longtime coach John Kobs.
-In 2009, the baseball park was renamed Drayton McLane Baseball Stadium at John H. Kobs Field in honor of Michigan State alumni Drayton McLane Jr., whose donation in 2008 allowed for an extensive renovation of the facility.
+In 2009, the baseball park was renamed Drayton McLane Baseball Stadium at John H. Kobs Field in honor of Michigan State alumni Drayton McLane, whose donation in 2008 allowed for an extensive renovation of the facility.